aws-samples/aws-greengrass-private-network/README.md

 $ pip install -r requirements.txt
 ```

-In addition this stack requires you to set two environment variables to properly configure VPC details.
+In addition this stack requires you to set three environment variables to properly configure CDK before deploying.
 Make sure you replace the values between the brackets <> with your valid values.
 Note that the below example is for common linux shells like sh, bash, or zsh.

 ```
+export GREENGRASS_MODE=VPN
 export CDK_DEPLOY_ACCOUNT=<AWS_ACCOUNT>
 export CDK_DEPLOY_REGION=<AWS_REGION>
 ```

-Or if you use a Linux based shell use the cli tool 'jq' you can run these commands
+Or if you use a Linux based shell use and you use the cli tool [jq](https://stedolan.github.io/jq/) you can run the following commands instead of the preceding.

 ```
+export GREENGRASS_MODE=VPN
 export CDK_DEPLOY_ACCOUNT=$(aws sts get-caller-identity | jq -r .Account) export CDK_DEPLOY_REGION=$(aws configure get region)
 ```

 You are now ready to bootstrap the CDK in your account if you have not already done so.
+When you run these commands you should see the first line of output "Greengrass v1 VPN mode".
+If you do not see VPN in that output your GREENGRASS_MODE is not setup correctly.

 ```
 cdk bootstrap